akshayjumbe/cafeManagement/README.md

-# CAF Management System (Demo)
+# CAFE Management System (Demo)

-This project is a demo for a **CAF Management System**, focusing primarily on API development using Node.js for the backend, with MySQL for data management.
+This project is a demo for a **CAFE Management System**, focusing primarily on API development using Node.js for the backend, with MySQL for data management.

 ## Project Overview